Computer Science (CS) III Mastery Practice Exam 2026 - Free Computer Science Practice Questions and Study Guide

-Which of the following correctly handles closing a file?
+Which of the following correctly describes a situation where a derived class may be problematic?

 Next Question